 The proceeds described above had a total present value of \$5,753,530 at the date of issuance, as outlined below, based on the convertible debentures having a three year repayment schedule and an implicit rate of 25.32%, determined based on an independent valuation report incorporating a discount rate for similar obligations and the contingent nature of a portion of the debentures.
 This present value represents the acquisition price at September 28, 2012 by the Corporation of all the issued and outstanding shares of Inphosoft.
 The following table summarizes the fair values of the assets acquired and liabilities assumed at the date of acquisition.
-This table represents the preliminary accounting for the acquisition and may be adjusted in the period not to exceed one year from the date of acquisition:

-4. Business acquisition transaction (continued)
+4. Business acquisition transaction (Continued from previous page)